 Morrison was 27 years old when he died.
 Other famous musicians who died at that age: Janis Joplin, Jimi Hendrix, Kurt Cobain, Robert Johnson and Brian Jones of Rolling Stones. (thanks, Josh - Rockaway, NJ)

-In a story he often recounted, when he was 4 years old, Morrison's drove by an auto accident in New Mexico where several Indians were dying along the road.
+In a story he often recounted, when he was four years old, Morrison's drove by an auto accident in New Mexico where several Indians were dying along the road.
 Morrison felt their spirits leapt into his soul.

 Krieger and Manzarek continued to play together into the '00s, but Densmore did not join them because he has severe tinnitus, which is ringing of the ears.

 Spawn creator Todd McFarlane designed a Jim Morrison action figure which he began selling in 2001.

 When the group started out, Morrison was very shy.
 As a result, Manzarek had to sing on a lot of the songs.

 There was a minor-league hockey team in Jacksonville, Florida called the Lizard Kings, which was one of Morrison's many nicknames.

 They never officially hired a bass player, but used several on their albums.